momokid/rhsecurity-website/README.md

-# Website Template using HTML, SASS and Node
+# Website Template using HTML and SCSS
-Website template using HTML, SASS and Node
+Website template using HTML and SCSS